terraform-ibm-modules/terraform-ibm-icd-elasticsearch/solutions/secure/README.md

 # IBM Cloud Databases for Elasticsearch

-This architecture creates an IBM Elasticsearch instance in IBM Cloud environment and supports provisioning the following resources:
+This architecture creates an Elasticsearch instance on IBM Cloud and supports provisioning of the following resources:

-- A Resource Group, if one is not passed in.
+- A resource group, if one is not passed in.
-- An IBM Elasticsearch instance on IBM Cloud
+- An Elasticsearch instance on IBM Cloud with KMS encryption.
-- Supports KMS encryption
-- Supports autoscaling
+- Autoscaling rules for the Elasticsearch instance, if provided.

 ![fscloud-elastic-search](../../reference-architecture/deployable-architecture-elasticsearch.svg)